kubernetes/examples/staging/kos/README.md

 ## The IPAM Controller

-This is a singleton that assigns IP addresses to NetworkAttachments.
+This is a singleton that runs within the Controller Manager and assigns IP addresses to NetworkAttachments.
-It is managed by a Deployment object with its number of replicas set to 1.

 The following three approaches were considered, with the last one taken.